bukka/php-crypto/docs/hash.md

 ##### *Return value*

-`Hash`: New instances of the class
+`Hash`: New instances of the class.

 ##### *Throws*